daltonjorge/gploy/README.markdown

 The post-receive file is a git hook, read more about hooks at: [www.ru.kernel.org](http://www.ru.kernel.org/pub/software/scm/git/docs/v1.5.2.5/hooks.html)

 ## Usage
-First thing you should do is install the gploy gem in your computer:
+First thing you must do is install the gploy gem in your computer:

 	sudo gem install gploy

-after it inside your rails project your should execute the following commands:
+after it inside your rails project your must execute the following commands:

 	> gploy -c // For generate config.yaml file

 Now you can edit this file with your data, make sure you not have a origin set in git if you will use it.

-Now lets generate a post-receive file, this file is a git hook, and should have commands that you want that are executed when your run git push in your project, for this execute:
+Now lets generate a post-receive file, this file is a git hook, and must have commands that you want that are executed when your run git push in your project, for this execute:

 	> gploy -pr // For generate post-receive file